Credit Transfer & Accreditation of Prior Learning (APL) at Wittenborg University of Applied Sciences

 The Convention stipulates that degrees and periods of study must be recognised unless substantial differences can be proved by the institution that is charged with recognition.
 Students and graduates are guaranteed fair procedures under the convention.

 APL is a generic term covering the exemption of a student from a module or modules on taught courses at the university on the basis of prior achievement of the relevant learning outcome, whether certificated or by experiential learning.
-WUAS has systems in place to provide Credit Transfer for Periods of Study and exemptions in EC credits for much of the programme based on Prior Learning, both in education and in the workplace.
+WUAS has systems in place to provide Credit Transfer for Periods of Study and exemptions in European Credits for much of the programme based on Prior Learning, both in education and in the workplace.

 There are 3 types of APL considered at Wittenborg University of Applied Sciences: